mtho11/java2angular/README.md

 And these supporting technologies that the tools use or enable:
 * Angular.js (of course)
 * CSS, HTML5 (browser debugging, Bootstrap for responsive layouts)
-* Really get to know Chrome Dev Tools (its invaluable)
+* Really get to know [Chrome Dev Tools](https://developer.chrome.com/devtools) (its invaluable)
 * Responsive layouts (optional: depending if you are targeting mobile)
-* RESTful backend integration
+* RESTful backend integration with json
 * Javascript (a whole lot of this) -- too many resources to discuss here
 * Javascript and Angular libs (this is where the real power comes from)